-The WPPA will furnish all game balls, bases, pitching rubber, catcher's equipment, tees, batting helmets with full facemasks, and score books during the regular and post season schedule.
+The WPPA will furnish all game balls, bases, pitching rubber, catcher's equipment, tees, and score books during the regular and post season schedule.
 Each team will furnish its own bats and mitts.
-Each team in Major, Senior, and Liberty will be provided with a minimal supply of wood bats.
+The WPPA will have available a limited number of helmets with facemasks available upon request by a coach.
 Teams shall use WPPA issued equipment or comparable equipment that is in good working condition and meets or exceeds standards established by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).